‘Pharma Bro’ Martin Shkreli Has Been Running Company From Prison With Smuggled Cellphone

 — The Wall Street Journal (@WSJ) March 7, 2019

-Shkreli, dubbed “Pharma Bro” by the media as he made headlines for raising the price of Daraprim, a lifesaving AIDS medication produced by his company from just over $13 per pill to $750.
+Shkreli was dubbed “Pharma Bro” by the media, as he made headlines for raising the price of Daraprim, a lifesaving AIDS medication produced by his company from just over $13 per pill to $750.
 That controversy unfolded in 2015, when the company was called Turing Pharmaceuticals and Shkreli was CEO.

 At the time, Shkreli was largely vilified publicly for price-gauging, though he claimed that the Daraprim price hike and similar moves were aimed at insurance companies, not consumers.